Trained as a Muslim theologian, Ayatollah Ruhollah Khomeini became the arch-prophet of Islamic fundamentalism in Iran.

 Alarmed by Khomeini’s intention to spread the revolution beyond Iran, Iraq’s leader Saddam Hussein attempted a military attack.

-Although the resulting war drained Iran’s resources, manpower and pride, Khomeini remained a revered figure within Iran until his death in 1989.
+Although the resulting war drained Iran’s resources, manpower and pride, Khomeini remained a revered figure within Iran until his death, aged 86, in 1989.